Middle and high schoolers deserve more opportunities to connect their learning to real-world interests, challenges, and opportunities.

 Copy of Vision.png

-Culturally Responsive: an approach that integrates an awareness of cultural similarities, differences, and perspectives that are present within one’s community to create a culture that accepts and reflects its members.
+Culturally Responsive: an approach that integrates an awareness of cultural similarities, differences, and perspectives.

 Enrichment: rigorous, collaborative out-of-school courses that may not strictly fit into a school’s core curriculum but that develop students’ character, creativity, applied learning skills, curiosity, ability to solve problems in teams, and intrinsic motivation to achieve wider goals